Menu Close

 9. try Croatian food

-If you want to try traditional Croatian food you can get to a restaurant Vinodol, located at Teslina 10 in the centre of Zagreb.
-Seated under high brick arches, there is plenty of traditional Croatian cuisine to choose from.
+If you want to try traditional Croatian food you can head to the Vinodol restaurant, located at Teslina 10 in the centre of Zagreb.
+Sitting under high brick arches, there are plenty of traditional Croatian dishes to choose from.

 We tested Zagreb-štrukli (a baked dish made from dough and cream cheese) as a starter and veal cooked under peka (slow cooking in a pot by a fireplace) as a main course.
 It was really good and we were very, very full!
 Read more about living and eating in Zagreb.